Dia de los Muertos Activities For Kids

 This is a cute book with CD that we listen to in the car around Dia de los Muertos.
 It explains the difference between Halloween and Dia de los Muertos and emphasizes that the skeletons/dead are not to be afraid of.

 This graphic novel might be for young adults as opposed to children.
 The story follows a high schooler learning about Dia de los Muertos while also facing the possibility of her own sister’s death.
-Read the full article about it here.
+Looking for more graphic novels your child will love?
+Check out my most-read article on Spanish graphic novels for middle grade readers.

 Papel Picado